sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

     - **Git Repository** offers integration with a Git Server.
 Workflows can be committed to Git repositories and can be pulled and pushed.
     - **Change** offers operations for change management of Workflows.
 Users can add a Workflow under construction to a *Change* that allows common deployment and export of changed objects.
     - **Deploy** will make Workflows available to the Controller and Agents.
 The Workflows will be put to the *deployed* status.
     - **Revoke** reverts a previous *Deploy* operation.
 Workflows will be put to *draft* status.
 This implies that Orders for Workflows will be removed from the [Daily Plan](/daily-plan).
-Object depencendies are considered and referencing objects such as *Schedules* and *File Order Sources* will be revoked/recalled too.
+Object dependencies are considered and referencing objects such as *Schedules* and *File Order Sources* will be revoked/recalled too.
     - **Remove** will move Workflows to the Trash.
-Removed Workflows can be restored or can be permantenly deleted from the Trash.
+Removed Workflows can be restored or can be permanently deleted from the Trash.
     - **Revert Draft** will delete the current draft version of Workflows.
 If a previously *deployed* version exists, then it will be made the current version of the related Workflow.
-    - **Update Jobs from Templates** will update Jobs from Workflows in the selected *Inventory Folder* from *Job Templates* located in any folders.
+    - **Update Jobs from Templates** will update Jobs from Workflows in the selected *Inventory Folder* from *Job Templates* located in any folder.
   - *File Order Sources*, *Job Resources*, *Notice Boards*, *Resource Locks* offer similar operations as *Workflows*.
 - Operations on Automation Objects
   - **Release** makes *draft* objects available
     - for use with other objects, for example *Script Includes* will be considered for next deployment of Workflows, *Job Templates* can be updated in referencing Workflows.
     - for use with the [Daily Plan](/daily-plan), for example *Schedules* will be considered for creation of Orders.
   - **Recall** reverts a previous *Release* operation.
 The inventory objects will be put to *draft* status.
 This implies that draft *Schedules* and *Calendars* will not be considered by the [Daily Plan](/daily-plan).
 The operation considers object dependencies and will recall/revoke referencing objects too.
-  - **Apply Template to Jobs** will update Jobs from any Workflows located in any folders that hold references to *Job Templates* included with the selected *Inventory Folder* or any sub-folders.
+  - **Apply Template to Jobs** will update Jobs in Workflows located in any folder that hold references to *Job Templates* included with the selected *Inventory Folder* or any sub-folder.
-  - Other operations are available simlar to *Operations on Controller Objects*
+  - Other operations are available similar to *Operations on Controller Objects*

 #### User Folder Operations